lifting-bits/mcsema/tools/mcsema_disass/dyninst/README.md

 Pull request fixing bugs or implementing missing features are welcomed!
 * Can *only* handle 64-bit ELF files
 * Has *only* been tested on Linux
-* Exceptions are ignored
+* Stripped binaries are not handled correctly
-* Virtual methods ( late bind ) do now work completely
+* Exceptions are ignored ( work in progress )
 * Still needs lots of debugging, corner-case handling, ...